BeaconBrigade/shrimp-shanties/README.md

 file structure of the project.
 Select the "Download ZIP" button to get a zip of the project.
 Once downloaded, unzip the folder and open a terminal into the folder.

-## Installing Dependencies and Setting up Virtual Environment
+## Installing Dependencies and Setting up Virtual Environment in Python

-Running in Python: Ensure you have Python 3.12.4 installed or later versions.
+Ensure you have Python 3.12.4 installed or later versions.

 Run the following commands from within the directory installed through git or zip.